 Taxis are also accessible in other locations in the South Bank precinct including the two hotels — Rydges and Mantra.

-(13 31 00) and Business Class (3860 9999) taxis service Brisbane and the surrounding areas.
 Within the Brisbane CBD, taxi ranks are located near most major hotels.

 The South Brisbane Railway Station on the corner of Grey and Melbourne Streets is easily accessible to the venue with only a 460m walk.

 Trains run regularly between South Brisbane Railway Station to several locations across Brisbane and the Gold Coast.

 State-wide rail connections leave from Roma Street Station’s Transit Centre, which is only one train stop away from South Bank.